montoyamoraga/shbobo-studies/notes/shlisp.md

         example: ([arab] ….

-lights        [lights] inn
+* lights: [lights] inn

 Description:  used to address the 8 burgundy LEDs

 inn:  determines which LEDs are on/off

                 example:

                 ; use LEDs to represent value of [corp a]

                 ([lights] ([corp a]))

-Published by Google Drive–Report Abuse–Updated automatically every 5 minutes